 IPHC 2021.
-International Pacific Halibut Commission 5-Year program of integrated research and monitoring (2022-26).
+International Pacific Halibut Commission 5-Year program of integrated science and research (2021-26).
 Seattle, WA, U.S.A.
-IPHC-2021-5YPIR, 33 pp.
+IPHC-2021-5YPISR, 33 pp.

 The designations employed and the presentation of material in this publication and its lists do not imply the expression of any opinion whatsoever on the part of the International Pacific Halibut Commission (IPHC) concerning the legal or development status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.